PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/application-performance/network-performance-metrics-for-an-application.md

 sidebar_label: Get Network Performance Metrics for an Application
 ---

 This API retrieves the Network Performance Metrics for a given application.
+In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box.
+The attached screen is located in Monitor -> Applications -> Application details page in the Strata Cloud Manager UI.

 The following shows the portions of the UI widget where the data is displayed for this example: